 Big boxing glove (1 per session) Ask the campers to think back over all that we have studied with the Israelites and have them give examples of how God has shown His power and strength in the stories we have studied.
 Write these examples on the boxing glove cutout.
 (Examples: creation; Noah's protection and the flood; Egypt - the plagues, the parting of the Red Sea; Jericho and the walls falling down.)
 Tie It Together God has shown some great examples of His power and strength so far.
-We serve a God who is big and powerful and He wants us to trust in His strength to fight our battles for us.
-Gideon had every reason to trust in what God wanted him to do!
-Even though it seemed impossible to fight the whole Midianite army with only 300 men, Gideon knew that God had been faithful to his fathers and grandfathers and his people so far.
-He had a choice to trust God with this battle against the Midianites or to do things his own way.
-Gideon chose to listen, obey and trust God, even if it did not make complete sense to him.
+We have a God who is big and powerful and He wants us to trust in His strength to fight our battles for us.
+Gideon had every reason to trust in what God wanted to do!
+Even though it seemed impossible to fight the whole Midianite army with only 300 men, Gideon knew that God had been faithful to his ancestors and his people so far.
+He had a choice to trust God with this battle against the Midianites or choose to do things his own way that made more sense to him.
+Gideon chose to trust God to do things how God wanted to do them, even if it did not make complete sense.
 Let's continue reading the Bible to see what happened next.